RocketManRC/JS8Assistant/README.md

 There is an option to delete entries by right clicking on a row and also there are right click menu items that replicate what the buttons below do.

+# Credits

+Many thanks to Rikki Tripp for his excellent library lib-js8call and for providing great feedback and assistance during the development of this application.

+Lib-js8call can be found here: https://www.npmjs.com/package/@trippnology/lib-js8call